gp1702/IFT6266/README.md

 # IFT6266
-Repository for the IFT6266(Deep_Learning course)-Image Inpainting Project
+Repository for the IFT6266(Deep_Learning)-Image Inpainting Project

 Step1:
 In the root directory download the data provided on the project website or from the link below